 I hope you are well and staying healthy during the coronavirus outbreak.
 We know that there is much worry and uncertainty for our clients during this time, especially for businesses with foreign national workers and cross-border employees.
-We’ve taken the time to address some of the most common concerns during this time, outlined below.
+We’ve taken the time to address some of the most common concerns during this time, outlined below, as well as updates from government agencies.
 Please feel free to forward this to your other HR team members and company stakeholders as you see fit.

 International Travel Restrictions into the U.S.